StoneOrbits/VortexEngine/docs/mode_sharing_menu.md

 The Mode Sharing menu allows you to wirelessly send or receive a mode to either another Duo or to a [Chromadeck](chromadeck_guide.html).

-If you purchased a Duo before May 2025 and have no updated it with a Chromadeck then the Modesharing menu will appear white with a click-to-send functionality.
+For users who purchased a Duo before **May 2025** and have not updated, the Modesharing menu has been updated.

-After May 2025 all Duos have an enhanced Mode Sharing menu which offers:
+After May 2025 all Duos use an enhanced Mode Sharing menu which offers:

  - faster transfer speeds
  - improved transfer reliability and error detection